Alison Strutt

 • GSRD - Gender, Sexuality & Relationship Diversity with Dominic Davies

-In addition to this, I have also written and delivered experiential training workshops on the topics of Identity; Self Care & Ethics in Practice and Trans’ awareness.
+In addition to this, I have also written and delivered experiential training workshops on the topics of Identity; Self Care & Ethics in Practice; Trans’ awareness and GSRD - Gender & Sexuality.

 My counselling experience has led me to work in a variety of settings as well as private practice, which has offered me valuable experience in working with a variety of clients.
-I have worked with a diverse range of issues, including: Anxiety; depression; bereavement; gender; sexuality; relationship and family issues; health concerns and anxieties; disability; a variety of mental health issues; suicidal thoughts; work-related stress; low self esteem; trauma; childhood experience; self-harm; bullying.
-However, this list is not exhaustive, so I will work with whatever your concerns are.
+I have worked with a diverse range of issues, including the following examples: Anxiety, depression, loss, bereavement, gender, sexuality, relationship and family issues, health concerns and anxieties, disability, a variety of mental health issues, suicidal thoughts, work-related stress, peri-menopause and menopause, low self esteem, trauma, childhood experience, self-harm, bullying, life stages and age-related concerns.

 Member organisations